 If you have a phone that has a voice recorder feature, dictate ideas for your story in spare moments.
 Take days of missed word count targets and divide the number of words you meant to write up between upcoming writing sessions.
 This is an important strategy during a deadline-driven process such as NaNoWriMo.
 You’ll make up for lost time easily.

-10: Actively increase your productivity
+10: Work on your writing productivity

 To truly make strides, write your novel in stolen moments.
 For example, while waiting in line or on hold during a phone call, you could write part of a scene in an email to yourself on your phone, then cut and paste this into your manuscript.
 Find ways to be productive and not let other obligations and duties get in the way of reaching your writing goals.